Read about the different types of treatment for thyroid cancer and how your doctor decides which treatment you need.

 - after surgery to replace the thyroid hormones your thyroid gland would normally make

-If you have papillary or follicular thyroid cancer, your treatment may include the thyroid hormones:
+If you have papillary or follicular thyroid cancer, your treatment may include thyroid hormones.
+Thyroxine (T4) is the hormone most usually used.
+Another hormone tri iodothyronine (T3) might be used in a very small number of people.

 Taking thyroid hormones stops your body from making thyroid stimulating hormone (TSH) which may encourage the cancer to grow.
 This can help reduce the risk of the cancer coming back, or slow it down if it’s already spread.

-Biological therapies are treatments that act on processes in cells or change the way that cells signal to each other.
+Targeted cancer drugs are treatments that act on processes in cells or change the way that cells signal to each other.
 They can stimulate the body to attack or control the growth of cancer cells.
-There are many different types of biological therapy.
+There are many different types of targeted cancer drugs.

-You might have biological therapy to treat advanced medullary thyroid cancer that is causing symptoms and cannot be operated on.
+You might have these drugs to treat advanced medullary thyroid cancer that is causing symptoms and cannot be operated on.
 You would have one of the following drugs:

 - vandetanib (Caprelsa)

 You might have lenvatenib for advanced papillary thyroid cancer or follicular thyroid cancer, when radioactive iodine treatment is no longer working.